oarseri-coursera/fpis/README.md

 # fpis
-Exercises from _Funcitonal Programming in Scala _
+Exercises from _Functional Programming in Scala_.